-Financial Operations is composed of two sections: Fiscal Management and Budget.
+Financial Operations is composed of two sections: Fiscal Management, and Budget and Planning.
 The Fiscal Management section is responsible for maintaining CJAD's operating budget, reviewing quarterly financial reports from funding recipients, releasing money to CSCDs, tracking the status of each appropriations strategy, supporting the health insurance program for CSCD employees, and analyzing and evaluating independent financial audits conducted on the CSCDs.

-The Budget section reviews and evaluates CSCDs' program budgets, processes grant award statements, reviews certification requests for facilities, utilities and equipment, and processes waivers to CJAD financial standards.
-In addition, this section oversees the Diversion Program and Treatment Alternatives to Incarceration Program grant scoring process.
+The Budget and Planning section reviews and evaluates CSCDs' program budgets, processes grant award statements, reviews certification requests for facilities, utilities and equipment, and processes waivers to CJAD financial standards.
+In addition, this section administers strategic planning and oversees the Diversion Program and Treatment Alternatives to Incarceration Program grant scoring process.
 The section also coordinates revisions to the Financial and Contract Management manuals, provides technical assistance to CSCD directors and fiscal officers, and reviews recommendations for deobligation and redistribution of Diversion Program and Treatment Alternatives to Incarceration Program funds.